manosim/django-rest-framework-docs/README.md

 ### Customization

 #### Template
-Django REST Framework Docs comes with a [default Django template][template] which you may override.
+Django REST Framework Docs comes with a default template which you may override.

 #### Make an API
 Another option is to create an API for documentation that can be consumed on a different platform (ie. mobile).